braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/duplicate.md

   - Media

 ---
-# How to Duplicate Templates in Templates & Media
+# How to duplicate templates in templates & media

 > Duplicating a template can save a lot of time.
 You can duplicate a single template or multiple.

-## Duplicate an Individual Template
+## Duplicate an individual template
 ![template_duplicate_cog][8]{: style="float:right;max-width:15%;margin-left:15px;"}

 Duplicating an individual template can be achieved by clicking the cog located on the template grid screen and selecting `duplicate` from the drop-down.